-WWB sees the most value in youth savings programs that build financial capability3, and thus consist of a:
+Women's World Banking sees the most value in youth savings programs that build financial capability4, and thus consist of a:

-- Youth-controlled savings account, - Integrated and action-oriented financial education, - A youth-friendly marketing and outreach strategy, and - Institutional alignment to serve youth.
+- Youth-controlled savings account, - Integrated and action-oriented financial education5, - A youth-friendly marketing and outreach strategy, and - Institutional alignment to serve youth.

 This publication is based on these basic tenets.
 Every financial institution has its own institutional strengths and weaknesses, positioning in the market, goals for the future and other characteristics that collectively make its situation unique.
 This publication presents a general set of processes that will require tailoring to meet the unique needs and circumstances of your financial institution.